 In 1963, TU Berlin was the first university in Germany to establish a chair in space technology.
 Now one of the world's most prestigious chairs on the subject, TU Berlin is also the university with the most satellites in orbit.

-The MERTIS mission of the German Aerospace Centre is travelling to map Mercury's temperatures.
+The MERTIS mission of the German Aerospace Center is travelling to map Mercury's temperatures.
 The telescope project PLATO has been on its way to Mercury under direction from Berlin since 2018, and will measure the atmosphere of planets outside our solar system.
 In 2020, some instruments were already tested on Venus as part of the flyby.